kammitama5/kammitama5.github.io/_posts/2018-12-14-Friday-December-14th.md

 ## I'm going sailing tomorrow!

 - Yipee!
 I had a sailing Christmas party this past week.
 It was splendid!
 The sailing community cares *so much* about craftsmanship.
-I ended up going to sleep at 1:30 that day (yes, in the morning), and ten getting up at 4 to go to work.
+I ended up going to sleep at 1:30 that day (yes, in the morning), and then getting up at 4 am to go to work.
 I was so tired I took a rest during the day for 5 minutes during my lunch break, and ended up turning off my computer by accident.
 Whoops.
 My friend and I were chatting, and he said "I wondered where you had gone for five minutes".
 Too funny.